Active Learning Techniques for Pomset Recognizers: Generating Test Suites for Equivalence Queries

-By \textbf{\romannumeral 2}, consider an access sequence $w' \in \SP$ of $q$ that admits an evaluation tree $\tau' \in \evat{\Mod}{w'}$ without repetitions.
+By \textbf{\romannumeral 2}, consider an access pomset $w' \in \SP$ of $q$ that admits an ET $\tau'$ without repetitions.
 If a branch of $\tau'$ is of length at least $k+1$, by applying the pigeonhole principle, then at least one of the $k+1$ first states occurring from the root along this branch is covered by $P$, due to $\Mod$ having $n+k$ states and $P$ covering at least $n$ states by \textbf{\romannumeral 1}, leaving at most $k$ states uncovered by $P$.